voltura/VolturaTools/README.md

 <a href="https://github.com/voltura/VolturaTools/raw/master/DiskSpaceSetup.msi">Download installer</a>

   Small Toolbar enabled app that displays current amount of free space on a selected drive.
-  Supports Email alerts, Balloon tip notifications, also visible via hover over Taskbar icon or application form itself.
+  Supports Email alerts, Balloon tip notifications, also visible via mouse hover over Taskbar icon or application form itself.
   Can be configured to only show/send notifications if specified GB amount limit of free disk space is passed.

 Configuration options;